To help get you started as a educator you will be inducted into the service.

 Our visiting teachers play an important role in getting new educators up to speed with all that is required of them and will give clear guidelines and advice with each child in their care, not just in the set-up stage, but right throughout your involvement with Busy Bodies service.

-While working with Busy Bodies you can access further training through Open Polytechnic courses [4301 & 4302], NZQA approved Early Childhood qualification.
+While working with Busy Bodies you can access further training through Open Polytechnic courses NZQA approved Early Childhood Education qualification Level 4.

 What training will my Educator receive?

 - All educators must hold current first aid training;

 - We hold regular in-service Professional Development workshops on a wide range of topics and or based on the educator needs;